joseasoler/json_of_skyrim/README.md

-# jsonrim
+# json_of_skyrim

-Generate JSON data from a Skyrim modlist
+Generate JSON data from a Skyrim modlist.